Sierra wildflower cards

 The third whorl, located inside the ring of petals, is composed of stamens.
 A stamen has an anther at the top supported by a stalk called the filament.
 The anther produces pollen, and the filament raises the anther to a location where a pollinator or the wind can easily pick up the pollen.

 Finally, the innermost structures are pistils.
 Some flowers have only one pistil.
 Others, such as buttercups, can have many pistils.
 At the top of the pistil is the stigma, which receives pollen.
 The base of the pistil is the ovary, which will form the fruit containing seeds at maturity.
 The style connects the stigma and ovary.
-The ovary photographed here is "superior" because it is located above the base of the other floral structures.
+The ovary photographed here is "superior" because it is located above the base of the other floral whorls.

 Consider the arrangement of flower structures when viewing an unfamiliar species.
 Pistils are in the center surrounded by stamens, surrounded by petals, surrounded by sepals.
 It is all about structural arrangement: location, location, location.